Division of Psychoanalysis: 38th Annual Spring Meeting

 - Conference proposal flyer (PDF, 95KB)

-- Proposal submission instructions (PDF, 88KB)
+- Proposal submission instructions (PDF, 101KB)

 - Panels/roundtables: These formats include multiple presenters and will be limited to 1 hour and 50 minutes.
 Panels typically include two to three presenters (15-20 minutes each) and a moderator/discussant.
 Roundtables feature short informal presentations (5-8 minutes each) by the participants followed by discussion or question and answer periods.
 When generating proposals, please be aware that most panels and roundtables occur in theater-style layout (rows of chairs and presenters at front).
+Please note that due to the expense of audio-visual equipment and changes in budget, not all requests for such support will be able to be fulfilled.

 - Papers with discussion: This format may include one or two participants presenting papers and will be limited to 50 minutes in length.
 No audio-visual equipment is available.